-- All Great Minds Think for Themselves one month ago
+- All Great Minds Think for Themselves 2 months ago

 G. John Ikenberry is the Albert G. Milbank Professor of Politics and International Affairs at Princeton University in the Department of Politics and the Woodrow Wilson School of Public and International Affairs.
 He is also Co-Director of Princeton’s Center for International Security Studies and a Global Eminence Scholar at Kyung Hee University in Seoul, Korea.
 In 2013-2014 Ikenberry was the 72nd Eastman Visiting Professor at Balliol College, Oxford.
 He is a Fellow of the American Academy of Arts and Sciences.